mustafamusse/Randoop-tutorial/randoof-tutorial/step5.md

 # Optional step
 By now we are done with generating Junit test cases using Randoop API which was our aim goal.
 Still some useful set of operations are listed in the tabular format below to get a stronghold over Randoop API.
 They are listed below

-There are many flags that can be used in order to create variataions of randoop tests.
-This can be used by adding "-- < flag >" at the end of the randoop command.
+There are many flags that can be used in order to create variataions of Randoop tests.
+This can be used by adding "-- < flag >" at the end of the Randoop command.

 <img src="https://github.com/mustafamusse/Randoop-tutorial/blob/main/randoof-tutorial/flags.png?raw=true" alt="location of the tests generated" style="width:300px;"/>

-Good job you have now created tests using randoop!
+Good job you have now created tests using Randoop!